Job interview: Method bias

-For example, in the West, applicants prefer to eliminate details and focus on the larger issue, tending towards a comprehensive evaluation starting from individual elements then moving towards the whole.
+For example, in the West, applicants prefer to eliminate details and focus on the larger issue, tending towards a comprehensive evaluation starting from individual elements and then moving towards the whole.
 In Japan, a respondent would go from the general to the specific in answering, preferring to divide a problem and analyze it piece by piece.
 Likewise, there are differences between individualist and collectivist cultures in the types of answers they chose.
 When given a series of options, individualists tend to choose the task-oriented option that involves direct communication with others.
 Yet collectivists choose the option that sees group harmony and protecting or saving face for others as more important.
 These differences can introduce method bias when interviewers evaluate or score how the applicant did in the interview.
 This is why it is important to understand how and why the best answer in one culture is not the best elsewhere.
 It might even be completely wrong.

 Item bias

 There is also item bias introduced by the actual items or questions in an interview.
 Poor item translation can be a problem.
-This might be incorrectly translating the same item to another language such as in an organization that hires both English and Spanish speaking employees.
+This might be incorrectly translating the same item to another language such as in an organization that hires both English and Spanish-speaking employees.
 Or it might be in someone not understanding the wording of an item because they are not native to that country's language.
 Similar to construct bias, the wording of an item can result in measuring different traits because of different meanings in the two different cultures.